 - Improving the operator’s visibility of system performance

 - Monitor construction progress.
-Making a digital replica of the construction site, real-time changes in a twin model can help to compare the course of execution against what was laid out in a plan.
+A digital replica of the construction site, real-time changes in a twin model, can help to compare the course of execution against what was laid out in a plan.

 - Plan logistics and resources more rational.
 Predictive modeling incorporated into a digital twin model help avoid over-allocation of resources and predict where logistic plans need adjustment.